penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

     If you want to install Google Apps add-on package (use the `arm64` architecture), you can download it from [here](https://github.com/MindTheGapps/14.0.0-arm64/releases/latest).
 This add-on needs to be installed **before** booting into LineageOS for the first time!

 * On the `Lineage Recovery` home screen, tap `Apply update`, then `Apply from ADB` for starting the sideload service.
-* Open a `ADB & Fastboot` tools window on your PC and flash the `LineageOS install package` you downloaded previously (for example: Google Apps):
+* Open a `ADB & Fastboot` tools window on your PC and flash the `LineageOS install package` you downloaded above (for example: Google Apps):
 ```bash
 $ adb sideload filename.zip
 ```